cockroachdb/cockroachdb-parser/README.md

 Versioning is done by CockroachDB version, with a `v0.` prepended.
 For example, `v0.22.1.0.x.y` maps to `v22.1.0` in CockroachDB, where `.x.y` maps to any subiterations.

+## Custom patches

+There are custom patches in `patches/` which gets applied to the repo.
+This helps us customise the parser slightly for third party users.

 ## Example usage